-OK, I know the above screenshots comes across as a bit of a humble brag due to the context, but that’s not the point.
+OK, I know the above screenshots come across as a bit of a humble brag due to the context, but that’s not the point.
 Please be reminded I’m not the perfect practitioner and I’m someone with a temper but it’s only reserved for toxic clients.
-My service is not always the best, nor the fastest, and I do make mistakes in my analyses once in a while too and I will never hesitate to admit this.
+My service is not always the best nor the fastest, and I do make mistakes in my analyses once in a while too and I will never hesitate to admit this.
 The only thing I can say without any guilt is that if my clients are nice and respectful (not to me but to what I do and how I do it), I would really do my best for them.
-I’m sorry the turnaround time is a lot slower now due to the increase in volume of consultations coming to me.
+I’m sorry the turnaround time is a lot slower now due to the increase in the volume of consultations coming to me.

-If I were to use the tonality and language I use day-to-day with my friends, it wouldn’t come across being very nice or professional because my in-person persona is very different.
+If I were to use the tonality and language I use day-to-day with my friends, it wouldn’t come across as being very nice or professional because my in-person persona is very different.
 Let’s just say I don’t stop at calling someone a “joker” in real life.
 All I can say is (at least in this blog space of mine) is that I’m very disappointed that a practitioner can bring him/herself (not giving away hints of the gender) to say such things and give such suggestions.
 For what reason and why?
 I’m really not sure.
 Aren’t they curious about how these things came about too?
-This is not the first case I’ve come across of course and I’ve seen all sorts of ‘remedies’ being proposed which includes hugging a tree, going swimming or not eating seafood.
+This is not the first case I’ve come across of course and I’ve seen all sorts of ‘remedies’ being proposed which include hugging a tree, going swimming or not eating seafood.
 I’m waiting for someone to say swallow fire for people who lack Fire in their BaZi charts.

 You will not see any of the practitioners who have been in the market for quite some time now suddenly taking my side of things and adopting the philosophy that I have, because that would utterly desecrate their credibility and reputation because their careers have been built on their beliefs just like how I’ve built mine.